mchmdirvan/address-book/README.md

-# Address Book
+# Bookmate

-📇 **Address Book** - A simple contact management application
+📇 **Bookmate** - A simple contact management application

-Address book is an application designed to store and manage contact information for important individuals in your network.
+Bookmate is an application designed to store and manage contact information for important individuals in your network.
 It serves as a digital address book, allowing you to maintain essential communication details for professional and personal connections.

 ## Links